What does PBJ Connections do?

 Why should I choose PBJ Connections for EAP?

-PBJ Connections is a professionally run organization with access to three indoor facilities in three different locations, so our services can be offered year round and regardless of weather.
+PBJ Connections is a professionally run organization with access to two indoor facilities, so our services can be offered year round and regardless of weather.
 We also have access to a large herd of horses and donkeys with diverse personalities, which enable us to offer the right therapeutic match for each client.
 Many members of the herd have other jobs and all are supported through resources outside of the program.

 PBJ Connections is the largest EAP organization in Central Ohio.
-With two therapists and five horse professionals we have flexibility in scheduling, as well as diverse facilitator personalities to match with our clients.
-To keep our image professional and clear, we promote ourselves as a mental health and behavioral health organization that uses horses, which allows us to gain the respect of other mental health workers and organizations in the area.
+With eight therapists and nine horse professionals we have flexibility in scheduling, as well as diverse facilitator personalities to match with our clients.
+Additionally, we offer office and telehealth therapy, wellness programs open to the publin and group programs for students, elders and people struggling with substance abuse.

 Because of our diverse funding sources and our careful accounting, we have never had to turn down a client because of lack of funding, and we serve youth and families from all socio-economic levels.
 We accept funding through the following sources: